Fujian, China

 View of Fuzhou waterfront, Fujian Copyright © Dreamstime see image license

-Fishing is a major industry of Fujian.
-The rocky coastline includes many islands and sandy beaches including those near Xiamen; Pingtan and Putian.
+Fishing is a major industry in Fujian.
+The rocky coastline includes many islands and sandy beaches including those near Xiamen, Pingtan and Putian.
 In scattered towns there are remnants of old folk traditions such as Quanzhou puppetry and a local, distinctive Opera tradition.
 Handicrafts in lacquer-work, bamboo and shells are available widely.

 Fujian history